-People who live in Hull aged from 55 to less than 75, who smoke or used to smoke and have a Hull GP will be offered a free NHS lung health check.
+People who live in Hull aged from 55 to less than 75, who smoke or used to smoke and have a Hull GP will be offered an NHS Lung Health Check.
 Run by specially-trained nurses, lung health checks aim to find out how effectively your lungs are working.

 How to book your Lung Health Check